 Seek a second opinion

 Before agreeing to a costly procedure, consider getting another opinion from a different dentist in your area.
 Getting a second opinion can help you confirm the diagnosis and that the quoted costs are typical for the procedure.
-You might also learn about other treatment plans.
+You might also learn about other treatment options.

 Explore the Children’s Health Insurance Program